Leveraging independent LAT to help more patients

-The recommended protocol in cases of hip arthroscopy can vary slightly depending on the sensitivity of the patient, but generally starts at traction force of 25-35 PSI with the patient’s involved leg in 30 degrees flexion, available comfortable external rotation and slight abduction.
+The recommended protocol in cases of hip arthroscopy can vary slightly depending on the sensitivity of the patient but generally starts a traction force of 25-35 PSI with the patient’s involved leg in 30 degrees flexion, available comfortable external rotation, and slight abduction.
 The pull and relax times as well as duration and repetitions follow the standard protocol (details on all protocols at hiptrac.com/go).

 THR and Arthroscopy Pre-habilitation (OA, FAI, Labral Tears)

-Using HipTrac in combination with regular manual therapy and exercise consistently for at least 6-8 weeks prior to surgery gives patients the opportunity to go into that surgery in improved physical condition.
+Using HipTrac in combination with regular manual therapy and exercise consistently for at least 6-8 weeks before surgery allows patients to go into that surgery in improved physical condition.
 The decompression of the hip via HipTrac creates greater capsular stretching and range of motion while lessening pain with daily activities.
-This enables patients to participate in healthy activities more often and perform pre-surgical exercises to increase strength, flexibility and cardiovascular endurance.
-Studies (here and here) show that patients in better physical condition recover faster and have less complications post-surgery when compared to individuals in worse physical condition.
+This enables patients to participate in healthy activities more often and perform pre-surgical exercises to increase strength, flexibility, and cardiovascular endurance.
+Studies (here and here) show that patients in better physical conditions recover faster and have fewer complications post-surgery when compared to individuals in worse physical conditions.

-Prior to surgery, each individual should be evaluated to discover their specific objective limitations and how these limitations may affect their biomechanics.
-While we can’t cure conditions such as osteoarthritis, CAMs, dysplasia and bone spurs, we can treat the secondary effects of these conditions.
+Before surgery, each individual should be evaluated to discover their specific objective limitations and how these limitations may affect their biomechanics.
+While we can't cure conditions such as osteoarthritis, CAMs, dysplasia, and bone spurs, we can treat the secondary effects of these conditions.
 Treatment can be targeted toward either: 1) achieving a state of peaceful coexistence with the condition(s) in question or 2) better preparing them for the surgeon.

-The recommended protocol can vary slightly depending on the presence of OA and the sensitivity of the patient, but generally starts at traction force of 30-50 PSI with the patient’s involved leg in 20-30 degrees flexion, available comfortable external rotation and slight abduction.
+The recommended protocol can vary slightly depending on the presence of OA and the sensitivity of the patient, but generally starts a traction force of 30-50 PSI with the patient’s involved leg in 20-30 degrees flexion, available comfortable external rotation, and slight abduction.
 The pull and relax times as well as duration and repetitions follow the standard protocol (details on all protocols at hiptrac.com/go).